RasmussenLab/MOVE/workshop/images/Readme.md

-# Images for the data integration folder
+# Images for the data integration workshop